Laravel Gemini AI Translation Synchronization Tool Documentation

 review before deploying to production, especially for critical user-facing content or nuanced

 language.
-Using the --context flag dramatically improves accuracy
+Using the --context flag dramatically improves

 for domain-specific projects.